pishoyg/coptic/README.md

    - Support a fanout to platforms other than Anki.

 1. Running `make bible` and then `pre-commit run tidy-html` produces a lot of warnings.
-Fix them to reduce the linting noise.
+Fix them to eliminate the linting noise. (p2)

    To start with, lots of `<span>` elements are apparently empty and they end up getting trimmed.
 Prevent your code from generating those in the first